apaz-cli/apaz-cli.github.io/blog/Revelations.md

 This is a sort of totalizing and unfalsifiable worldview.
 But I think it can still be a useful one.
-I think it draws attention to things that you would otherwise ignore, such as the tone of your voice and specific word choice, or the rope equivalent.
+I think it draws attention to things that you would otherwise ignore, such as the tone of your voice and specific word choice.
+Or, you know, the rope equivalent.
+All of these things are incredibly important, contextual, and difficult to teach.

 Find the right thing to say.
+Not just with your words.
+With your body, with your rope, and with your tone.
+What do they need to hear?
+Or, you know, feel?
+Same thing, in Barkas's opinion and mine.
 It doesn't matter if you don't know how to tie knots.
-Technique is largely irrelevant, and will not affect their enjoyment of the scene.
-It's about what you communicate and how they parse it.
+Technique is largely irrelevant.
+It will not affect your bottom's enjoyment of the scene.
+What matters is what you communicate and how they parse it.

 # Revelation 3: Preconditions are important